kier0813/CLIP_Dissect_Activation_Img/README.md

   bash dlbroden.sh
   ```

-Furthermore, the saved_activation uploaded here does not contain all the activaations from the model.
+Furthermore, the saved_activation uploaded here does not contain all the activations from the model.
 Reproducer should first install all the prerequisites as described above, and run CLIP_Dissect_Activation.ipynb in the same directory as CLIP-dissect(the code is commented out).
 Initial run will take longer due to saving activations for each layers, which is total of aroun 900mb.

 ## Citations